jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part3-FinishProjectAndPublishData.md

 ***

 ### Turn everything in
-When finished, please submit two URLs to Canvas:
+When finished, please submit to Canvas:

-* The link to your visualization code in the `p5.js` web editor
 * The link to your published dataset on Google Sheets
+* Your Illustrator file as a PDF (we'll do this in class together)